TakamasaSugiura/SlideOne/README.md

 # SlideOne

-An slide show library for html/javascript
+A slide show library for html/javascript

 # Constructor